sportsclimbs/sportclimbs-2/content/peak/buxton/pin-dale/pin-dale-topo.md

 ### Pinstripe Wall

-The open quarried wall with a series of small aretes and delicate features.
+The open quarried wall with a series of small arêtes and delicate features.
 {.csa}

 ![Pinstripe Wall](/img/peak/buxton/Pin-Lower.jpg)